mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 #### SOLOS

 The lone Belter, out in space in his solo-ship, plying the routes of the belt, rugged, taciturn and driven, is the common image of the typical Belter.
 Solos choose to work for themselves, risking everything in the hope of striking a big claim that will set them up for life.
-Solos invest in a solo-ship (usually a modified Scout – see Ships, on page 25) and then spend countless months out in the belt, watching, scanning and surveying, waiting to find that one rock that is filled with precious commodities worth millions or billions of Credits.
+Solos invest in a solo-ship (usually a modified Scout – see [[#Belt Seeker Singleship]]) and then spend countless months out in the belt, watching, scanning and surveying, waiting to find that one rock that is filled with precious commodities worth millions or billions of Credits.

 Solos take all the risks.
 They run-up lots of debts.
 The cost of maintaining their license, their ship, and all the kit necessary to their trade, costs in the region of CR100,000 per year.
 Of course, they might get lucky and strike a yield that clears a year’s debts in one go, but the reality is that the truly astonishing yields are rare.
 Most strikes involve yields of low-value commodities worth a few thousand at a time.
 So, Belters generally do not prospect for the money (although the lure is always there).
 They do it for the lifestyle - the risk, the promise and the love of the solitary life of the lone prospector.